rails/solid_cache/README.md

 # SolidCache
-SolidCache is a database backed ActiveSupport cache store implementation.
+SolidCache is a database-backed ActiveSupport cache store implementation.

-Using SQL databases backed by solid state storage we can have caches that are much larger and cheaper than traditional memory only Redis or Memcached backed caches.
+Using SQL databases backed by SSDs we can have caches that are much larger and cheaper than traditional memory only Redis or Memcached backed caches.

 Testing on HEY shows that reads and writes are 25%-50% slower than with a Redis cache.
 However this is not a significant percentage of the overall request time.